Git Trigger |

 The Git trigger uses the commit hash as the version number.
 By default, the abbreviated commit hash is used.
 The Long version number option allows you to instead use the full commit hash.

-Monitoring a remote repository Git does not allow the 'log' command to be run on remote repositories, so they cannot be monitored directly.
+Git does not allow the 'log' command to be run on remote repositories, so they cannot be monitored directly.
 The easiest solution is to map a network drive to the server that contains the repository.
 If that is not possible you can create a local clone of the remote repository on the server where FinalBuilder Server resides.

 The Git trigger can update this local clone from a remote repository before checking for changes, ensuring the trigger is working on the most recent version of the repository.